The Mechanics of

 used to join simple sentences into compound sentences this way.

-sentence is a sentence with multiple thoughts or ideas that are not joined
+is a sentence with multiple thoughts or ideas that are not joined together in

-see, punctuation is important to writing sentences correctly, so I will cover
+punctuation is important to writing sentences correctly, so I will cover that

 Punctuation are marks such as periods (.), question marks (?),